Alain-Pascal/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 15-countthatword

 Script that displays the number of lines that contains "bin" in `/etc/passwd` file

+## 16-whatsnext

+Script that displays lines containing "root" and 3 lines after them in `/etc/passwd` file